 - Warmth around the elbow

 Usually caused by repetitive motion, bursitis may also result from an accident or infection.
-The Bursa, which are small sacs containing fluid, help to cushion bones, tendons and muscles in the joints.
+The Bursa, which are small sacs containing fluid, helps to cushion bones, tendons, and muscles in the joints.
 They also enable the skin to slide over bones.
 However, they may become swollen and bring you pain.

 Bursitis comes with the following symptoms: